 Why Do Children Who Are Blind or Visually Impaired Exhibit These Repetitive Behaviors?

 There is no one agreed-on theory about why some visually impaired children engage in stereotypical behavior, which is also sometimes seen in children with a variety of other disabilities.
 One theory is that a child may not be getting as much stimulation from the environment as sighted children do.
-Since he can't see everything a sighted baby sees, he seeks stimulation from within himself.
-Another theory is that some visually impaired children don't play with toys or socialize the way sighted babies do, so behaviors that all babies engage in from time to time become more of a habit.
-Once that happens, it's difficult to change or redirect the behavior and help the child learn more socially acceptable ways of expressing excitement or boredom.
+Because he can’t see everything a sighted baby sees, he seeks stimulation from within himself.
+Another theory is that some visually impaired children don’t play with toys or socialize the way sighted babies do, so behaviors that all babies engage in from time to time become more of a habit.
+Once that happens, it’s difficult to change or redirect the behavior and help the child learn more socially acceptable ways of expressing excitement or boredom.

 What You Can Do to Help Your Child Change Stereotypical Behavior